 Steel Earthworks lies just up upstream from Junction on the North Fork tributary of Paint Creek.
 Steel was also part of the Hopewell Culture’s sacred ceremonial landscape and was likely contemporaneous with Junction.
-The dream is to connect the two sites with a public hiking path to create ONE united preserve – a first-ever for Ohio.
+The two sites are now connected with a public hiking path creating ONE united preserve – a first-ever for Ohio.
 Steel is in even better archaeological condition than Junction, with a visible circular earthwork.
-With successful funding, Steel will be a significant expansion to the park.
-See Campaign.

 Ancient Peoples’ Heartland – the Hopewell Culture